 AMC-16.
 In February 2012 and April 2012, AMC-16 experienced two solar-power anomalies, causing a partial power loss that reduced its capacity.
 Pursuant to the governing satellite services agreement, we are entitled to a reduction of our monthly recurring payment in the event of a partial loss of satellite capacity.
-In connection with the February 2012 anomaly, effective in May 2012, our monthly recurring payment was reduced and as a result, our capital lease obligation was lowered by \$5 million and a corresponding gain of \$5 million was recorded in "Other, net" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) for the three and six months ended June 30, 2012.
-In connection with the April 2012 anomaly, we expect to finalize agreement on the operational impact of the anomaly in the third quarter of 2012, at which point, we expect to reduce our capital lease obligation and recognize a corresponding gain of approximately \$8 million.
+In connection with the February 2012 anomaly, we reduced our capital lease obligation and recognized a corresponding gain of \$5 million in the second quarter of 2012.
+In connection with the April 2012 anomaly, we reduced our capital lease obligation and recognized a corresponding gain of approximately \$8 million in the third quarter of 2012.
+The gains were recorded in "Other, net" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 There can be no assurance that these anomalies or any future anomalies will not reduce its useful life or further impact its commercial operations.